 7. What is the cost impact of using Wasabi versioning and bucket logging features?

 Versioning is an object storage feature that is available from Wasabi as well as AWS S3.
 Any time you enable versioning (on Wasabi or AWS S3), you are essentially creating new versions of the objects you are storing.
 This will result in an increase in storage charges.
 Bucket logging is another object storage feature that is available from Wasabi and AWS S3.
 As the feature name implies, when this feature is enabled, you will be creating log files for all bucket activity.
 These log files are treated just like any other type of billable storage.

 As a means of answering this question, let’s consider an example where on day 1, you store a file called “foo.pdf”.
 On day 2, you then overwrite foo.pdf with a new copy of foo.pdf but do not change the file name or use versioning.
 As part of this overwrite action, the original copy of foo.pdf will transition from active storage to deleted storage.
-This will result in a charge for this particular object of 1 day of active storage and 89 days of deleted storage.
+This will result in a charge for this particular object of 1 day of active storage and 29 or 89 days of deleted storage (depending on the minimum storage retention policy applicable to your account).
 In addition, you will be charged for storage of the new copy of foo.pdf.

 Immutability means the stored objects cannot be deleted by the user or by Wasabi until the specified retention period has expired (this is a security feature for data protection).
 Any storage (immutable or not) will be charged as active storage.

 10. What is the cost impact of using Wasabi to store very small files (less than 4 kilobytes in size)?